Ghana Citizenship Overview: Eligibility, Documents, Timeline

 How long does it take and what documents are required?

 - Birth/descent: Immediate.
-Proof needed: your birth certificate + your Ghanaian parent’s passport or birth certificate.
+Proof needed: your birth certificate and your Ghanaian parent’s passport or birth certificate.

 - Naturalization: At least 6 months processing.
-Must show continuous residence (last 12 months), 5 of the last 6 years in Ghana, tax records, police clearance, Form 5 + Form 14 .
+Must show continuous residence for the 12 months immediately before applying, plus 5 of the last 8 years in Ghana, tax records, police clearance, Form 5 and Form 14 (Act 591 Section 11).
+For a detailed timeline, see the full citizenship timeline guide.

 - Adoption: Immediate upon legal adoption order.